runtimeverification/michelson-semantics/michelson.md

 ### Timestamp Operations

-Timestamps are simply wrapped ints in K-Michelson, so the implementation of simple arithmetic over them is straightforward.
+Timestamps are simply wrapped ints in Michelson, so the implementation of simple arithmetic over them is straightforward.
 The differing argument types however forces us to use two rules for each operation.